FIRM PROFILE VIDEOS

 Intrepid Capital Management Inc. is the adviser to the Intrepid Capital Management Funds which are distributed by Quasar Distributors, LLC.

 The Intrepid International Fund and the Intrepid Select Fund are non-diversified (meaning that compared to diversified mutual funds, the Fund may invest a greater percentage of its assets in a particular issuer).
 A non-diversified Fund's shares may be more susceptible to adverse changes in the value of a particular security than would be the shares of a diversified mutual fund.
 Thus, a non-diversified Fund may be more sensitive to economic, business and political changes, because of the larger impact of fluctuation in the values of securities of fewer issuers.
 The Intrepid Capital, Endurance, Select and International Funds invest in smaller companies, which involve additional risks such as limited liquidity and greater volatility.
 The Intrepid Capital, Income and Disciplined Value Funds invest in debt securities, which typically decrease in value when interest rates rise.
 This risk is usually greater for longer term debt securities.
 Investment by these Funds in lower-rated and non-rated securities presents a greater risk of loss to principal and interest than higher-rated securities.
 The Funds may invest in foreign securities which involve greater volatility and political, economic and currency risks and differences in accounting methods.
-The risks of owning ETFs generally reflect the risks of owning the underlying securities they are designed to track.
+The risks of owning ETFs generally reflect the risks of owning the underlying securities they are designed to track, although lack of liquidity in an ETF could result in it being more volatile than the underlying portfolio of securities.
 ETFs also have management fees that increase their costs versus the costs of owning the underlying securities directly.
+ADRs may be subject to some of the same risks as direct investment in foreign companies, which includes international trade, currency, political, regulatory and diplomatic risks.

 While the Funds are no-load, management fees and other expenses still apply.